Ami0711/Ami0711/README.md

 ## About Me

-Data Scientist / AI-ML enthusiast specializing in **Machine Learning, Deep Learning, and LLM-driven analytics**.
+Machine learning and Deep learning enthusiast focused on building scalable, intelligent and agentic AI systems for real-world applications, Passionate about AI-driven automation, and modern software with strong interests in Computer vision and Data Mining.
-Focused on building **scalable, agentic, and data-driven systems** for real-world decision making and automation.
+Experienced in AI/ML projects, and data driven problems through acedemic professional and research-orientaed work.

 ---